matron2017/Algorithm-project/readme.txt

 A road always goes directly between two towns, and it can be travelled in either direction.
-The length of a road is the same as the distance (euclidean) between the towns rounded down to an integer
+The length of a road is the same as the distance (euclidean) between the towns rounded down to an integer.

 A route is a series of roads, which are “connected” so that the next road starts from